 I love this position.
 The experiencing of different industries, different cultures and different perspectives is a great goal to have.

-I’m sort of a kickstarter junkie.
-I love buying stuff that is new and on the cutting edge and i like to support people building cool stuff.
-I often find items on Kickstarter that are ahead of their time and i usally sign up to support them.
+I’m a kickstarter junkie.
+I love buying new and cutting edge stuff, and i like supporting people building cool stuff.
+I find items on Kickstarter that are often ahead of their time and i usually sign up to support them.

-However, my last three big purchases from Kickstarter have turned out to be a disappointment.
-Not so much because of what i received but because of how and when they were delivered.
-Let me explain
+However, my last three big purchases from Kickstarter all turned out to be disappointments.
+Not because of what i received but because of how and when they were delivered.
+Let me explain…

 Why I was interested – a watch that integrates with my smartphone!
 All updates come to the watch.
 I also liked the Runkeeper integration where i don’t have to look at my phone when on a run.

-Why I’m disappointed – I like the watch (my review of Pebble Watch) but i ordered this May 2012 and received it over a year later.
-By the time it hit the market, there were better options such as the Samsung or Sony watch.
+Why I’m disappointed – I like the watch (my post about it) but i ordered it May 2012 and received it over a year later.
+By the time it hit the market, there were better options available – such as the Samsung or Sony watch.
 Ordering it on KS didn’t give me the option of exploring the market nor did it give me a watch before it hit the market.
 It just locked me into a solution.

 Narrative Clip / Memoto

 Why I was Interested – I love recording my life.
 The thought of something taking photos every 30 seconds sounds awesome.
 I was super into it.

 Why I’m Disappointed – Again, it took FOREVER for this.
 I order November 2012 and received it almost 15 months later.
 Even worse they kept sending emails about how close they were – even though they weren’t actually close at all.